fpgmaas/cookiecutter-uv/docs/features/linting.md

 # mypy

-[mypy](https://mypy.readthedocs.io/en/stable/) is used for static type checking, and it's configuration and can be edited in `pyproject.toml`.
+[mypy](https://mypy.readthedocs.io/en/stable/) is used for static type checking, and it's configuration can be edited in `pyproject.toml`.

 ```toml
 [tool.mypy]